Chemnitz: Verdict in antisemitic attack on Jewish restaurant | DW | 08.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-A 30-year old believed to have far-right sympathies has been found guilty for attacking a Jewish restaurant owner in 2018.
+A 30-year old suspected far-right extremist has been found guilty for attacking a Jewish restaurant owner in 2018.
 The attack was part of a week of anti-immigrant rioting that struck the eastern German city.

-Kevin A. was found guilty and sentenced to a one-year suspended sentence, and ordered to pay the court costs.
+Suspected far-right extremist Kevin A. was given a one-year suspended prison sentence after being found guilty of a serious breach of the peace and bodily harm for his involvement in an attack on a Jewish restaurant owner.

-The one-day trial on Wednesday over one of the most notorious incidents during a day of racist rioting that struck the eastern German city of Chemnitz three years ago.
+Wednesday's one-day trial dealt with one of the most notorious incidents to happen during racist rioting that struck the eastern German city of Chemnitz three years ago.

-The incident was part of several days of far-right demonstrations and violence against immigrants that followed the killing of 35-year-old Daniel H., who was stabbed during a fight with an Iraqi and a Syrian.
+The incident was of many that happened during several days of far-right demonstrations and racist violence that followed the killing of 35-year-old Chemnitzer Daniel H., who was stabbed during a fight with an Iraqi and a Syrian.

+The one-year suspended sentence matched the prosecution's demand, though the defense had asked for an acquittal, on the grounds that the DNA evidence was not conclusive.
+But Judge Börner said there was plenty of supporting evidence, including recovered chat messages, which showed that the defendant was in Chemnitz at the time of the attack.
+He also said the crime fit into Kevin A.'s far-right world-view, which had been established from material found on his phone.

+The fact that Kevin A. only received a suspended sentence surprised some of the spectators in the courtroom, given that he had been convicted before.

 Far-right demonstrators marched through the streets of Chemnitz in November 2018, claiming to perform satire

-The defendant, Kevin A., did not speak in court and sat impassively throughout, keeping his COVID-mandated surgical mask on and his hands clasped on the table in front of him.
+Kevin A. did not speak in court and sat impassively throughout, keeping his COVID-mandated surgical mask on and his hands clasped on the table in front of him.
 (In the German judicial system, defendants are not required to make a plea, or to testify at all.)

-Uwe Dziuballa testified first to re-tell the story of the attack one more time, sitting barely two meters away from, and slightly in front of, his alleged attacker — which did make him slightly nervous at first, he admitted.
+Uwe Dziuballa testified first, sitting barely two meters away from his alleged attacker — which did initially make him slightly nervous, he admitted.

 Uwe Dziuballa, the Jewish owner of the Restaurant Schalom, has grown tired of describing the attacks

-The restaurant owner left before a verdict was made.
-This was mainly because, he said, the trial had already been delayed twice and he had previously made important appointments for the afternoon.
+The restaurant owner left before the verdict was made, mainly because, he said, the trial had already been delayed twice and he had important appointments in the afternoon.

 "For me, this is already a result," Dziuballa added.
 "In my experience, the extent of the punishment doesn't really change anything.
 For me, the success is in the fact that it came to trial and probably to a conviction."

-He was particularly relieved because, following the events, several social media posts appeared claiming he had made the story up on the grounds that his restaurant was shut on Mondays (in fact, the restaurant had been hosting a private lecture by a journalist, who also testified on Wednesday).
+He was particularly relieved because, following the events, several social media posts appeared claiming he had made the story up, because his restaurant was shut on Mondays (in fact, the restaurant had been hosting a private event).

 "It's good that beyond all this hysteria and polarization, there is a result here today," Dziuballa said.